jkohlin/wordpress-basics/2-ecosystem.md

-## Ecosystem
+## The Wordpress post

+When Wordpress was new and nothing but a blogging platform, a post in wordpress was equal to a blog entry.
+Later on posts

-To better understand how Worpress works under the hood, we will take a look on the database design.
+To better understand what posts are, we will take a look on the database design.

-When installed, Wordpress creates a set of tables with relationships between eachother.
+When installed, Wordpress creates a set of tables in the database.
 One of these tables is **wp_posts** where much of the website's content will be located.
-Let's take a closer look on this table's fields and structure:
+Let's dissect what a post really is by looking at the table structure:

 ![]({{site.baseurl}}//34.png)

-The rows in this table will hold the website's posts, pages and any other content your site is built of.
+The rows in the wp_posts table will hold all the website's content.
 Let's dissect the most important of the fields, and pretend we are looking at an article from a news site.

 **ID**
 The unique key to this article.